RaspAP/raspap-docs/docs/faq.md

 If one or more steps in this exchange are missing, either your device is unable to respond to the server's `DHCPOFFER` or the AP itself is misconfigured.

+!!! note "Note"
-> :information_source: **Important**: By default, the `dnsmasq` service listens on TCP/UDP port 53 and UDP port 67.
+    By default, the `dnsmasq` service listens on TCP/UDP port 53 and UDP port 67.
 If you have configured firewall software such as `ufw` or `iptables` to filter traffic on these ports, the service may not be able to respond to DHCP requests.

 As a last resort, you can assign a static IP address to your device.
 Copy the MAC address for your device as it appears above and create a new entry in RaspAP's **DHCP Server > Static Leases** tab.
 Save settings, restart `dnsmasq` and try connecting your client again.